Published 30 Aug 2022

-Operational efficiency is achieved with the support of automated processes and reliable technology. iAuditor by SafetyCulture is a versatile checklist and inspections app that supports stores in achieving operational excellence by delivering high-quality products and ensuring a top-notch shopping experience.
+Operational efficiency is achieved with the support of automated processes and reliable technology.
+SafetyCulture (formerly iAuditor) is a versatile checklist and inspections app that supports stores in achieving operational excellence by delivering high-quality products and ensuring a top-notch shopping experience.

 See how iAuditor is being used in the retail industry by Coles– an Australian supermarket giant:

 A retail store operations checklist is used to evaluate the following:

 - Employee’s product knowledge

 - Facility cleanliness,